quantavil/obsidian/DSA in Python/Python Primer.md

 In the context of a function signature, the identifiers used to describe the expected parameters are known as formal parameters, and the objects sent by the caller when invoking the function are the actual parameters.

+### Mutable Parameters
+Python’s parameter passing model has additional implications when a parameter is a mutable object.
+Because the formal parameter is an alias for the actual parameter, the body of the function may interact with the object in ways that change its state
 ```python
 def scale(data, factor):
     for j in range(len(data)):